Auditorium Shores: Location

 Auditorium shores is located on the south shore of Lady Bird Lake, immediately west of South 1st Street.
 To its south are the Long Center and Palmer Events Center.
 The Town Lake Hike and Bike Trail passes through the park from west to east near the shore; one of the trail's major trailheads adjoins Auditorium Shores.
 The site includes a memorial statue of late Austin resident Stevie Ray Vaughan, who played a number of concerts at Auditorium Shores.
 The park is known for its large off-leash dog area by the water (though recent redevelopments have moved to reduce the space available for off-leash dogs) and its scenic view of the downtown Austin skyline.
 It is also the site of the Town Lake Gazebo, which sits by the shore at the park's northeast corner.

 Events

 Auditorium Shores has long been a popular site for music performances, and is known today as a central site for several regional and national music festivals, such as Fun Fun Fun Fest and South by Southwest.
 It was also the site of the Austin Aqua Festival in the 1980s and '90s, and currently hosts some events for the Austin Food & Wine Festival.
+In 1999, Auditorium Shores hosted "King of the Hill Day", a public event held as part of the Big Stinkin' International Improv & Sketch Comedy Festival that included a free barbecue, lawn-mower races, and appearances by costumed likenesses of characters from King of the Hill.
 On May 25, 1987, the Gregg Allman performance at Auditorium Shores was recorded by the King Biscuit Flower Hour and broadcast at a later date.